JOY-XII/Ddos/README.md

 # 7 LAYER DDOS

-`TERMUX-SETUP` is a utility tool designed to streamline the setup and configuration of your Termux environment.
-It automates the installation of essential packages, sets up default configurations, and optimizes your Termux workspace for an improved user experience.
+`DDOS` is a utility tool designed to penetrate any website to stop it's working ability.
+Here 7Layer method uses multiple users tp request to the target website until it loses it's working limit.

 ## Features